electricalgorithm/compfilex/README.md

 ##### Features

 - [x] Changeable site name and description.

 - [x] Multi-user and multi-machine support.
 (Note: works with one machine per user now)

 - [x] Client-side rendering with [Socket.io](https://socket.io/).
 It enable us to change data dynamically.

 - [x] Server-side rendering with [Embedded Javascript (EJS)](https://ejs.co/).

 - [ ] RESTful API for future application development.
 (Working on it as a side project, not fully implemented.)

 - [x] Socket.io API implementation for both client-side and MCU side.

 - [x] Machine settings change on client-side web panel.
 (Changing options can be improved for user experience.)

 - [x] Active (changing) data rendering immediately after a data comes from MCU.

 - [x] "Saved Settings" page (or database) per user, to save their current settings, and perform them again later.

-- [ ] A page must be created to show users their MCU Unique ID.
+- [x] A page must be created to show users their MCU Unique ID.

+- [ ] Start and Stop button must be implemented.
+They both send setting details to the MCU.